AdobeDocs/destination-sdk.en/help/getting-started.md

 ## Additional considerations

-* Any changes that you make to destination configurations, whether it is to create or edit a destination configuration, trigger a review process on the Adobe side.
-Edits are not reflected in your destinations immediately.
+* Any changes that you make to destination configurations, whether you create or edit a destination configuration, need to be reviewed and approved by Adobe.
+Your changes are reflected in your destinations only after the review is done.
 * Only the users that belong to the same organization and have access to the sandbox can edit the destination configuration.

 ## Next steps